matt-harrison/starwars/README.md

 * neutrals who stand still but can be killed? bartender? han & chewie in mos eisley?
 * obstacles that can take damage?
 * add high score board via CRUD, with defensive coding to hide (anticipating legacy issues)
-* overlapping d-pad buttons to include center in opacity change

 BUGS:
 * only delay projectile.remove() if first frame is ALSO last frame